 - Describe you and your team

-The Pitch is designed to help entrepreneurs learn how to pitch (clever name, right?!).
+The Pitch is designed to build confidence and help entrepreneurs learn how to pitch.
 We won’t just throw you in at the deep end either.
 Shortlisted startups work with a pitching coach and get the opportunity to practice in front of their peers before the top 15 pitch at the final.

 How business owners deal with setbacks